NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (mbc-na)=
 ### [mBC](./skill-tree.md#mobile-blade-counter) {term}`NA`
-[Mobile Blade Counter](./skill-tree.md#mobile-blade-counter) Normal Attack is used for when you need a quick ranged counter and need to move into the incoming attack hitbox for it.
+[Mobile Blade Counter](./skill-tree.md#mobile-blade-counter) Normal Attack is used for when you need a quick ranged counter and need to move into an incoming attack hitbox for it.
 You will be moved slightly forward after starting the counter sequence.
 Try to avoid using this counter attack when it is not neccessary.

 ```{important}
 This does not include the potency of the Weapon Action itself!